Tiger Ali Singh: Retirement (2002–2008)

 The following month, Singh filed a $7 million lawsuit against World Wrestling Entertainment.
 Among his claims were that his career-ending injury was the result of being forced to wrestle in the rain while in Puerto Rico.
-He also accused other WWE wrestlers of frequently calling him "taxi driver", and that he was the victim of a stunt in 1999 where his turban was stuffed with garbage.
+He also accused other WWE wrestlers of frequently calling him "taxi driver", and that he was the victim of a stunt in 1999 where his dastar was stuffed with garbage.
 WWE attorney Jerry McDevitt countered by noting that the company was not responsible for any injuries occurring in a different organization, and that Singh's contract could legally be ended if he suffered an injury.

-Later Career (2008–2014)
+Later career (2008–2014)

 In late-2008, Hans, under the new ring name "Mick Hans", returned to wrestling as a part of the HUSTLE promotion in Japan.
 He made his return by teaming up with his father in a tag team match against Genichiro Tenryu and Shiro Koshinaka.

 On June 5, 2010, Singh won a battle royal for MPW Wrestling.

 On September 24, 2011, Singh and Daivari defeated Kaine and Darkko for SCW Wrestling.

 On July 1, 2013, at an event called TigerFest, Singh and Harry Smith defeated Big Daddy V, Rhino and Darkko in a handicap match.

 On July 1, 2014, at another event called TigerFest, Singh and Rhino match ended in a no contest which led to another match where Singh, Davey Boy Smith Jr. and Sonjay Dutt defeated Rhino, Soa Amin and Steve Corino in a best 2 out of 3 falls match, falls count anywhere match.